LoadLibraryW/BNSBoost/README.md

 yourself.

 ## Usage
-Just run the `BNSBoost.exe` you got from the release archive. **Make sure you run BNSBoost.exe with administrator privileges!**
+Just run the `BNSBoost.exe` you got from the release archive!

-This will start the game set to use all cores and with texture streaming disabled.
-BNSBoost will open in one of those nice DOS-style windows, which will be safe to close as soon as you've logged in.
-Depending on your computer, you may also hear an audible beep.

 ### Using BNSBoost to run patched files

+When using the built-in DAT editor, BNSBoost takes care of patching details iteslf.

 Before you patch any file, navigate to its directory first, and create a subdirectory called `unpatched`, then copy the file(s) you wish to patch into `unpatched`.
 Then, you can use whatever game file editor you wish to patch the files however you wish.
 BNSBoost will make the game *launcher* read